-- 1. Knowledge and appreciation of the major authors, genres, and periods of English, American, and World literature. - 2.
-Ability to think critically about the literature they study, including the ability to integrate key aspects and ideas of the Christian faith into their discussions of literature. - 3.
-Familiarity with major schools of literary criticism and theory, including facility both in using those approaches in appreciating literature and in critiquing those approaches from Classical and Christian perspectives. - 4.
-Skills of literary research and analysis through the writing of term papers or other modes of literary analysis in every literature class, with the goal of writing more clearly and with increased critical insight about the literature they read.
+- 1. Knowledge of the major authors, genres, and periods of British, American, and World literature. - 2.
+Ability to think critically about the major ideas in the literature they study, including the ability to integrate key aspects and ideas of the Christian faith into their discussions of literature. - 3.
+Ability to apprehend the key aesthetic elements in the literature they study, with particular focus on appreciation of form and style. - 4.
+Familiarity with major schools of literary criticism and theory, including facility both in using those approaches in appreciating literature and in critiquing those approaches from classical and Christian perspectives.

-- 5. Competency with Internet resources and with literature-related databases available in our library (including, for example, Academic Search Elite, JSTOR, Twayne's Authors Series, Project Muse, MLA). - 6.
-Skills in oral communication and collaborative learning, through the use of oral presentations, duo acting scenes, shared seminar leadership, and general class discussion. - 7.
-Preparation for a successful career following graduation from Grove City College with a B.A. in English, in at least one of the following ways: - A. Preparation for a successful career in the teaching of English and Communication at the secondary level (for English/Secondary Education majors) by achieving teaching certification from the Pennsylvania Department of Education and successful performance on the Praxis Tests. - B. Preparation for successful admission to and performance in graduate school in English and English-related fields (including law, library and information science, seminary, education, business, among others), measurable by scoring, on average, at or above the 90th percentile on the Major Field Test administered to GCC senior English majors. - C. Preparation for a successful career that uses the skills enhanced through the English major (e.g., reading, writing, research, critical thinking), through advising and cooperation with the Career Services Office.
+- 5. Competency in literary research and analysis through the writing of term papers or other modes of literary analysis in every literature class, with the goal of writing more clearly and with increased critical insight about the literature they read. - 6.
+Familiarity and skills with regard to various modes of writing. - 7.
+Competency with Internet resources and with literature-related databases available in our library (including, for example, the MLA International Bibliography, Academic Search Premier, JSTOR, Twayne's Authors Series, Project Muse; Dictionary of Literary Biography). - 8.
+Skills in oral communication and collaborative learning, through the use of oral presentations, acting scenes, shared seminar leadership, and general class discussion. - 9.
+Preparation for a successful career following graduation from Grove City College with a B.A. in English, in at least one of the following ways: - A. Preparation for a successful career in the teaching of English and Communication at the secondary level (for English/Secondary Education majors) by achieving teaching certification from the Pennsylvania Department of Education and successful performance on the Praxis teacher exams. - B. Preparation for successful admission to and performance in graduate school in English and English-related fields (including law, library and information science, seminary, education, business, among others), measurable by scoring, on average, at or above the 90th percentile on the Major Field Test administered to GCC senior English majors. - C. Preparation for a successful vocation that uses the skills enhanced through the English major (e.g., reading, writing, research, critical thinking), through advising and cooperation with the Career Services Office.

-ENGLISH COMMUNICATION SECONDARY EDUCATION
+ENGLISH AND COMMUNICATION SECONDARY EDUCATION